 All bets are off when it comes to baking.
 Its a much more scientific, chemistry- based process, AND you can’t adjust as you go.
 You just have to make an educated guess and hope for the best.
 If it doesn’t work?
 You start over, making more changes and exposing to heat, waiting and hoping until you get the results you want.
 Sometimes it happens on the first try.
 Sometimes it happens on the sixth.

-Luckily, this particular time it happened on the second, but that was after crashing and burning on the first attempt.
+Luckily, with this particular pina colada bread, it happened on the second, but that was after crashing and burning on the first attempt.
 The mistake there was trying to use overripe bananas in the recipe- that was ALL you could taste.
 Dave actually thought it was banana bread.
 There was also too much moisture, because the bread “fell” after it came out of the oven.
 By the next morning, it was just a dense brick.
 I reevaluated and changed almost the entire recipe.

 - 1 20 oz can crushed pineapple, drained well